 I've heard better pick-up lines.
 The hulks break through, and Batman hacks the door while Gordon calls the Mayor to get more time to get Batman out.
 They all climb the ladder to the higher floors, and Katana stays behind to fight the hulks, saying that she's willing to sacrifice her life, making her different from Lady Shiva.
 She jumps into the fray as Anarky mocks them on a nearby screen and Lady Shiva clocks Batman, as the monitoring officer notes.

 Officer: "That lady just clocked Batman!"

-Katana's fighting hulks, and doing a good job while Batman fights and accidentally unhandcuffs Lady Shiva, who he knocks out and rebuffs to a pipe.
-Batman heads back down and saves Katana by taking out the ninja-hulks much too easily.
+Katana fights the hulks and doing a good job of it while Batman fights and accidentally unhandcuffs Lady Shiva, who he knocks out and recuffs to a pipe.
+Batman heads back down and saves Katana by taking out the ninja-hulks far too easily for such "threat."
 I just realized that Katana should be wearing gloves to hide her fingerprints, but that's really not important right now.
-What is important is that Katana's been infected, and Batman needs to save her, because "some things are too valuable to sacrifice."
+What is important is that Katana's been infected, and Batman needs to save her.

 He uses what appears to be Bruce Wayne's ID card to unlock the MacGuffin room, runs in, grabs the cure, runs out, cures Katana and himself, faces the camera, waves at Gordon to stop the boom, braces for death... and the countdown aborts.